org-mifflin/Mifflin/README.md

   - app deletion lead time

 ### Localization
 This is an underrtated concern with any app that scales.
 There are lots of ways to handle it.
-I've considered it out of scope here.
+I'm fairly uneducated on this topic to be honest and so I've considered it out of scope here.

 ### Encrypted network communications
 It looks like the server doesnt have an SSL certificate so I had to allow for clear text traffic.
 I ended up just making a configuration to only allow it for the one addess provided to at least midigate that risk.